 My siblings, who are all very close to me, are very worried about me.
 They have suggested that I remarry.
 I was shocked to hear this.
 I can’t imagine a life with any other woman after my wife.
 I have told them so.
 They say they understand but want me to have a complete home again with a life partner.
 I, on the other hand, can’t imagine being with any other woman.
 Even the thought makes me sick.
 It makes me feel as I would be cheating on my dear, departed wife.
 I know they mean well but how do I make them understand that that’s something I don’t want.

-Dear Widowed Husband
+Dear Widowed Husband,

 It’s been a tragic loss for you and what you are feeling right now is completely natural.
 The feeling of life having no meaning and being uninterested towards everything is normal.
 This is how it will be for quite some time.
-Right now you are going through what we call the grieving period.
+Right now you are going through what is call the grieving period.
 This is the time when one is the saddest after losing someone, when everything seems unrealistic, when nothing in life holds any charm or happiness, when everything – even the normal everyday chores – seem like a burden.

 With time, things will improve.
-This does not mean that you would forget your wife.
-What it means is that you would come to terms with the fact that she is no longer with you and that you have to move on with living a normal, emotionally healthy life.
+This does not mean that you will forget your wife.
+What it means is that you will come to terms with the fact that she is no longer with you and that you have to move on with living a normal, emotionally healthy life.
 It will take some time – depending on you – but it will eventually happen.
 There will come a time when you will be able to think of your wife without feeling as much pain as you do now.
 There will be good days when everything would seem fine and then there would be bad days when you simply won’t be able to bear the loss of her.
 Hopefully, as time passes, there will be more good days than bad ones.

-Although your siblings mean well, as they want to see you happy and settled, we believe it’s too early – in the state that you are in – to be attached to someone else.
+Although your siblings mean well, as they want to see you happy and settled, I believe it’s too early – in the state that you are in – to be attached to someone else.
 You are still very much living in the past with the memories of your wife.
 Right now, it must be unfathomable for you to think of any other woman.
 And rightly so.
 Please tell your siblings that at present you don’t even want to think of any other woman, let alone contemplate marriage.
 Try to make them understand that you need time – as much time as you want, not as much as they want to give you.
 Talk to them politely but firmly so they don’t keep on pressurising you constantly.
 The condition you are in, pressure is the last thing you want.
 Tell them that when they talk about you marrying again, it pains you and makes you sad.
-Being the loving siblings that they are, we are sure they would understand eventually.
+Being the loving siblings that they are, I am sure they would understand eventually.